EduardoNigro/labjack-unified/docs/source/Examples/Absolute_Encoder.rst

 ================

 In this example code, the reference mark (Z phase pulse) is determined by slowly turning the encoder shaft.
-Then, the absolute angular position is displayed during 30 seconds as the shaft is turned.
+Then, the absolute angular position is displayed, during 30 seconds as the shaft is turned.